GiovanniArcudi/Programming-I-Coursework/README.md

 <br/>

-### Extensions
+## 1. Extensions

-#### 1. Subjects Prerequisite
+### 1.0 Subjects Prerequisite
-Inspired by Coursework Specifications I have decided to implement possible prerequisites for each Subject object.
+Inspired by Coursework Specifications I have decided to implement possible prerequisites for each ```Subject``` object.

 This means that the user is able, via the configuration file, to decide if a student has to obtain the certificate for other subjects (specifing which of them by subjectID) to be able to enroll in a course about a specific subject.

-1.1 Modify the way the Configuration File is read by SimulationUtility
+### 1.1 Modify the way the Configuration File is read by SimulationUtility

 To implement this idea I firstly have added to the SimulationUtility's subjectCreator(String properties) method the functionality of reading properties strings with one extra property.